yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/yb-voyager-cli.md

 ### import data

-For offline migration, [Import the data](../../migrate/migrate-steps/#import-data) to the target YugabyteDB.
+For offline migration, [Import the data](../../migrate/migrate-steps/#import-data) to the YugabyteDB database.

 For live migration (and fall-forward), the command [imports the data](../../migrate/migrate-steps/#import-data) from the `data` directory to the target database, and starts ingesting the new changes captured by `export data` to the target database.